ManuelSN/OBD_device_based_on_CAN_Bus/README.md

 ## Versioned

-In order to contribute in this project , the versions have to be based on [SemVer](https://semver.org).
+The versions have to be based on [SemVer](https://semver.org) in order to contribute in this project ,

 ## Authors of used libraries